ciaranoceallaigh96/gwas_tutorial/trial_2.md

   theme_minimal()
 ```

 It looks like our discrimnation is a lot worse, in the more distant population.
+This is because our SNPs are no longer properly tagging the underlying causal variation through the differences in LD between variants.

 - [ ] **Lab Task 6: What percentage of the overall phenotypic variation is being explained by the PRS model?
 (Answer:16%))**